Creating images

 The generated PNG

-image will be an image filled with a given color of a
+image will be an image filled with a given colour of a

 size 100x100 px.

-If you want image of a different size or color, provide size
+If you want an image of a different size or colour, provide size

 See the example below: